security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

           leafpad x86_powershell_injection.txt

+     Examine the script.
+It is `powershell -W 1 -C "a-command-to-run"`.

+     * `-W 1` sets powershell to hide the shell when the command is invoked (to run hidden in the background).
+     * `-C "a-command"` is a command to run via the `powershell` program.

+       In this case, the command includes a base64-encoded script that will attempt to open a meterpreter connection back to `192.168.56.101:443`.

+7. Copy the entire script you found on `leafpad` to the clipboard.
      {% include lab-image.html image='powershell-save-payload.png' %}

-7. Copy the entire script you found on `leafpad` to the clipboard.
-On Windows, open a command line prompt (search for and run `cmd`).
+8. On Windows, open a powershell session:
+     * Either search for `powershell` and run "Windows Powershell",

-     {% include lab-image.html image='windows-run-cmd.png' %}
+       {% include lab-image.html image='windows-run-powershell.png' %}
+     * Or search for and run `cmd`, and then run the `powershell` command within there.

+     <div class='alert alert-info'>It is important that you open a "powershell"
+     session and not a regular "cmd" one, because this command is longer than the maximum length allowed by "cmd", and would be truncated.
+But "powershell" does not have the same character limit.</div>

+     You will know when you have a powershell session when your prompt begins with "PS", like the following:

+     ```
+     PS C:\Users\Labuser>
+     ```

-     Then, paste (right-click once, and be patient!) the script on the windows command line.
-Then press `enter`.
+ 9. Then, paste the script on the windows command line.
+To do this, right-click once into the powershell session window (and be patient!).
+Then press `enter` to run the command.

      The command prompt should disappear -- this is part of the payload script.

      Shortly after, you should see an opened Meterpreter session.
      Congratulations!
 Get the session id with `sessions` if you don't already see it, and then interact with that session with `sessions [id]`

      **Optional:** you can save the entire script as a windows batch file (.bat), then trick the user to run that file.